mauritssilvis/darts/cli/java/README.md

 darts checkouts 501 501
 ```

-The resulting output, which is truncated for brevity, shows that there are 3,944 different nine-dart checkouts in a 501-point double-out darts game:
+The resulting (truncated) output shows that there are 3,944 different nine-dart checkouts in a 501-point double-out darts game:

 ```markdown
 | Score |   1 |   2 |   3 |   4 |   5 |   6 |   7 |   8 |   9 |     # |